jlopez34/aurum-bitcoin/README.md

 ##### -Trade by Id
-Based on the results of the summary services, it will be possible getting the particular information, that was implemented by thinking in the UI, as follows an example: http://localhost:8080/api/bitcoins/trade/{tid}
+Based on the results of the summary services, it will be possible getting the particular information, that was implemented by thinking in the UI, as follows: http://localhost:8080/api/bitcoins/trade/{tid}

 http://localhost:8080/api/bitcoins/trade/739725